NOV Inc.

-NOV Inc., formerly National Oilwell Varco, is an American multinational corporation based in Houston, Texas.
+NOV, formerly National Oilwell Varco, is an American multinational corporation based in Houston, Texas.
 It is a worldwide provider of equipment and components used in oil and gas drilling and production operations, oilfield services, and supply chain integration services to the upstream oil and gas industry.
 The company conducts operations in more than 500 locations across six continents, operating through two reporting segments: Energy Equipment and Energy Products and Services.